omkarkalamkar/jdk-1041/docs/src/developer_guide/code_quality.rst

 Linting
 ^^^^^^^
-CentralNode uses below libraries/utilities for linting.
+Central Node uses below libraries/utilities for linting.
 Linting can be checked using command ``make python-lint``.

 * ``isort`` - It provides a command line utility, Python library and